aikige/marp_theme_study/sample.md

 CSS is same as previous page.

+This is better solution than the one shown on page 6, since this trick can support multiple background images.

 ## Adding Margin for Split Background to avoid Footers (left side)
 <!-- _class: center_paging -->
 ![bg left](image.png)